What is Selective Perception: Definition, Types & Examples

 Have you ever been in a situation where you thought you were completely right, when you simply ignored all the red flags that were telling you otherwise?
 If yes, that’s selective perception.
 Selective perception is a cognitive distortion which makes you ignore information around you and shifts your attention to things your mind tells you to.

 What does the mind tell you?
 Our mind is indeed very cunning.
-In case of selective perception, your kind will pull strings from your preconceived thoughts, expectations, past experiences, values, desires, etc. and will divert your attention to specifically these things and not of the information available to you at ground.
+In the case of selective perception, your kind will pull strings from your preconceived thoughts, expectations, past experiences, values, desires, etc., and will divert your attention to specifically these things and not to the information available to you at the ground.

 Selective perception, just like selective mutism, stops you from a free and unbiased comprehension and use of your perception.
 Selective mutism is governed by your anxiety and selective perception is governed by a distortion in your cognitive abilities.